venhdev/colored_logger/README.md

   ansiCode: [AnsiCode.yellow]
 );
 print(multilineText);

+// Preserve color after text (for continued styling) String preservedColorText = colorizeText(
+  'This begins a colored section',
+  ansiCode: [AnsiCode.red],
+  forwardTo: [AnsiCode.red] // Continue with red text after this );
+print(preservedColorText + ' and this continues in the same color');
 ```

 This function properly handles multiline text by applying the color codes to each line individually.